2002–03 Belarusian Cup

-2002–03 Belarusian Cup was the twelfth season of the Belarusian annual football cup competition.
-Contrary to the league season, it is conducted in a fall-spring rhythm.
-The first games were played on 7 August 2002.
-Winners of the Cup qualified for the UEFA Cup Qualifying Round.
+The 2002–03 Belarusian Cup was the twelfth season of the Belarusian annual football cup competition.
+Contrary to the league season, the competition has been conducted in a fall-spring rhythm.
+The first games were played on 7 August 2002 and the final on 24 May 2003.
+Dinamo Minsk won the Cup and qualified for the UEFA Cup qualifying round.

 First round

 17 teams joined competition in this round.
 Six clubs from Second League were drawn against six clubs from First League.
 Another five First League teams (Darida Minsk Raion, Naftan Novopolotsk, Kommunalnik Slonim, Torpedo-Kadino Mogilev, Khimik Svetlogorsk) advanced to the next round by drawing of lots.
 The rest of First and Second League teams did not participate in this edition of the Cup.
 All games were played on 7 August 2002.

 Round of 32

 15 winners of previous round were joined by 14 clubs from Premier League.
 Seven clubs advanced to the next round by drawing of lots (Dinamo Minsk, Dnepr-Transmash Mogilev, Gomel, Molodechno-2000, Torpedo-MAZ Minsk, Lokomotiv Minsk (II), Vertikal Kalinkovichi (III)).
 The games were played on 18 August 2002.